 4. The Kuro-shoin

 The fourth section was the shogun’s personal inner audience chamber.
 The tiled roof styling of the Ohiroma continues on through here.
 The area is also styled with an Ichinoma and Ninoma used in the same way as the grand chamber to ensure the shogun retained a higher physical position and others looked up to him.

 Finally, the Shiro-Shoin was the Shogun’s personal residence comprising his sitting room and bedchamber.
 While beautifully decorated with ink sketches this private area was less lavish in its opulence and decoration than some of the other rooms.

 The Nightingale Floors

-If you’ve heard or read much about the time of the samurai and ninja you will probably be familiar with the concept of the nightingale floors.
-If you’ve not heard of them then me telling you that you have to visit a place because the floors squeak is going to sound a little crazy but the tone and ‘song’ of these floors, plus the imagery of all those stories of intrigue and espionage, made it a must do for me.
+If you’ve heard or read much about the time of the samurai and ninjas you will probably be familiar with the concept of the nightingale floors.
+If you’ve not heard of them then me telling you that you have to visit a place because the floors squeak is going to sound a little crazy but the tone and ‘song’ of these floors, plus the imagery of all those stories of intrigue and espionage, made it a must-do for me.

 Getting to Nijo Castle

 There are several ways to get to Nijo Castle in central Kyoto depending on your starting point, personal preferences and available time.

 The first option is on foot.
 Kyoto is a great city for walking, it’s flat and much of it is compact for grouping highlights together.
 You might have read of our love for wandering around this beautiful city in our series on walking Higashiyama (the eastern hills area).
 We plan a central Kyoto version soon which will include Nijo Castle.
 From Kyoto station, it is 4km by direct route, and from a more central location such as Nishiki Market or the nearby Daimaru its 2km.